 Free morning to enjoy wildlife activities in the vicinity, or a helicopter flight over the Great Ocean Road.
 Other recommended optional trips include: a visit to the oldest lighthouse on the Australian mainland on the towering cliffs at the tip of Cape Otway where the Bass Strait and Great Southern Ocean meet (admission is free for guests who spend more than one night at the lodge), or the unforgettable Paddle with Platypus tour, a guided canoe trip on Lake Elizabeth to see these unique 100-million-year-old egg-laying mammals in their natural habitat.
 In the afternoon drive back to Melbourne, returning to the same hotel as previously.

-The Olsen Art Series Hotel, 3-nights
+Accommodation: The Olsen Art Series Hotel, 3-nights

 Day6: Melbourne; full day birding trip

-On the second day you take a private full-day guided birding trip, which starts with an early pick-up so you see the forests of nearby Dandenongs National Park at their best.
+Today you take a private full-day guided birding trip, which starts with an early pick-up so you see the forests of nearby Dandenongs National Park at their best.
 You spend the morning searching for colourful endemic birds such as the secretive superb lyrebird, which is famed for its mimicry, eastern whipbird, parrots such as eastern rosella, crimson rosella, galah, king parrot, yellow-tailed black cockatoo and sulphur-crested cockatoo.

 After collecting lunch (included in the tour) from a café to eat later in the day, you spend the afternoon birding at a water treatment plant where around one hundred bird species can be seen.
 These include ducks, egrets, herons, raptors, crakes, rails, honeyeaters, wood swallows and much more.
 The tour ends at around 1700 – unless, of course, the birding is too good to stop and light allows.